 We understand the importance of having a safe and stable place to call home, especially for our veterans returning from service.
 Through donations to nonprofit organizations and local government programs, we are helping to connect them to the housing they need.
-In April of 2014, we donated our 1,000th home to military families and first responders across the country.
+Since 2012, we have donated more than 1,600 homes to military families and first responders across the country.
 We’re also volunteering with these nonprofits, working together on the ground to ready the properties for the military recipients to inhabit.
 These efforts are fueling the revitalization of the neighborhoods where these homes are located, while our donations are helping to aid the recovery of the housing market.

-This year, we are expanding our Job Transition Assistance Program (JTAP) to military spouses.
+In 2014, we expanded our Job Transition Assistance Program (JTAP) to military spouses.
 For employees whose families are relocating because of a change in military station, JTAP helps them find positions at the bank in their new location and positions them for continued growth in their careers.

 We support a wide range of nonprofit organizations and education programs that help members of the military and their families, including programs that help service members and veterans achieve financial empowerment.
 Our efforts include financial education and coaching taught by employees through the bank’s Community Volunteers Program.
 We also provide financial education, wealth building and tax-preparation services, and scholarship opportunities for service members and their families.

 We are also launching a comprehensive web resource to provide returning veterans with tools to assist with résumé building and the broader interviewing process, as well as information on Bank of America careers.